Construction Law Survival Manual

 The owners of most small closely held corporations will probably decide to provide guarantees of owners and spouses, but it is the borrower who has to decide to submit a joint application.
 Spousal signatures can be volunteered by the borrower but cannot be required by the creditor.
 The borrower is always free to make an application for individual credit, supported by financial statements.

 Responses to credit applications under the ECOA can be verbal.
 The required notice of rights under the ECOA can be included on the credit application itself in order to comply with the acts.
 This will cut down on the total paper work.
-We think it is a better policy, however, to make all responses in writing, by using a form similar to the Credit Response form attached as Appendix 2.
+We think it is a better policy, however, to make all responses in writing, by using a form similar to the Credit Response Form (Appendix 2).
 This allows creditors to keep a complete written record of notices sent.
 Under the ECOA, creditors are required to keep records of credit applications and responses for 12 months.

 References are an important tool in determining creditworthiness and should be included on any credit application.
 It is important to note, however, that the references listed on a credit application are probably not the most important references with whom to speak.
 A debtor is likely to list the people who will report positive information.
 You need to speak with neutral references that are willing to tell you the worst about the customer.
 Credit networking groups and salespeople are very important for this purpose.